themarshallproject/arpa20220125/README.md

 - View [examples of common graphics here](/examples/), or check out the code in `examples/`.
+- To build the example projects, run `gulp build:examples`.
 - To add a new example to the page:
   - create a new directory in `examples/` with a directory name that describes the graphic.
   - Place your html, javascript and sass inside.
 You can also include assets and